albill/albill.github.com/resources/koans/mumonkan.markdown

 Kyozen arose and, hitting the gavel, said:
   "The truth of Mahayana teaching is transcendent, above words and thought.
-   Do you understand?" <sup>"The truth of Mahayana is beyond any verbal expression!
-Listen, listen! "</sup>
+   Do you understand?" _"The truth of Mahayana is beyond any verbal expression!
+Listen, listen! "_

 Mumon's Comment: